 Here is an image I created and pinned from my website to your platform.
 It’s the living room redesign.
 Do you see the little white dots?

 For curiosities sake, let’s click on the table lamps tag.
 Well, I’ll be damned.
 Am I helping all those brands sell their lamps?
 Wayfair?
 Lumens?
 Kelly Wearstler?
 Burke Decor?
 Paynes Gray?
 How is this ethical?
+How is this not a copyright infringement?

 Pinterest, in case you were unaware, designing that living room mood board took me over 72 hours to research, photoshop, and dream up.
 No one paid me to write that post.
 It was a room designed by me for my followers.
 Are you getting paid for my room design?
 Is Wayfair?
 Lumens?

-Legalities and Photo Rights
+More Pinterest Problems With Legalities and Photo Rights

 And just one more legality question, what about model releases?
 Every time a person is shown in an advertisement, a model release must be used.
-When working on sponsored posts, my client always asks that any person in the photo needs to sign a release form.
+When working on sponsored posts, my client always asks that any person in the photo signs a release form.
 This release is not needed for news publications or when an unidentifiable person is photographed in a public space for news purposes.
 However, when you are using a person’s face commercially to sell merchandise, legalities surrounding model releases can become quite complex.

 Ben Talks Pinterest At Alt Summit